Trump Justice Dept. seized phone records of 4 NYT reporters | WTOP

 “It threatens to silence the sources we depend on to provide the public with essential information about what the government is doing,” Baquet said.

 The Washington Post disclosed last month that the Justice Department had last year obtained phone records belonging to three of its journalists who covered the investigation into 2016 Russian election interference.
-CNN later revealed that the department, also last year, had seized phone records of its Pentagon correspondent, Barbara Starr.
+CNN later revealed that the department had seized phone records of its Pentagon correspondent, Barbara Starr.

-After those disclosures, Biden told a reporter he would not allow the Justice Department to persist in obtaining phone records.
-That would mark a break from Democratic and Republican predecessors alike, who have seized reporter call logs in an effort to identify sources of classified information.
+After those disclosures, Biden told a reporter he would not allow the Justice Department to persist in obtaining reporter phone records.
+That would mark a break from Democratic and Republican predecessors alike, whose administrations have seized reporter call logs in an effort to identify sources of classified information.

 The Justice Department under former Attorney General Eric Holder announced revised guidelines for leak investigations, requiring additional levels of review before a journalist could be subpoenaed — though it did not end the practice.

-Jeff Sessions, who served as President Donald Trump’s first attorney general, announced in 2017 an aggressive government crackdown on leaks.
+Jeff Sessions, who served as Trump’s first attorney general, announced in 2017 an aggressive government crackdown on leaks.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.